SolidAlloy/ClassTypeReference-for-Unity/README.md

 }
 ```

-Presentation of drop-down list can be customized by supplying a `ClassGrouping` value to either of the attributes `ClassImplements` or `ClassExtends`.
+Presentation of drop-down list can be customized by supplying a `ClassGrouping` value to any of the attributes: `ClassTypeConstraint`,  `ClassImplements` or `ClassExtends`.

 - **ClassGrouping.None** - No grouping, just show type names in a list; for instance, "Some.Nested.Namespace.SpecialClass".